Stan Reents, PharmD

 • Genetics: One explanation is that some athletes have a genetic predisposition.
 Athletes with "CPT II deficiency", an inherited trait, have a higher likelihood of developing rhabdomyolysis.
 This genetic condition is common among Ashkenazi Jews.
 The college co-ed described in case #1 above was of European Jewish descent (Krivickas LS.
 2006).

 • Eccentric exercise: Eccentric exercise means the skeletal muscle fibers are lengthening while exerting force.
-It is well known that eccentric exercise causes more muscle soreness and muscle trauma than concentric exercise.
+It is well known that eccentric exercise causes more muscle trauma and muscle soreness than concentric exercise.
+(Eccentric exercise is when a muscle is lengthening while still exerting force.)
 Eccentric exercise was the cause in case #2 (negative curls) and may have contributed to case #3 (squats) described earlier.

 • Out-of-shape: The physical conditioning of the athlete does appear to make a difference.
 Yet, as the cases I have described here suggest, even young healthy athletes can develop rhabdomyolysis.